 Most day insurance policies are fully comprehensive.
 This means you get the highest level of cover.
 You're protected if the car is damaged, stolen, or set on fire.
 It also covers damage you might cause to other people or their cars.

-The second most common reason is borrowing a vehicle.
-Nearly 300,000 policies were taken out for this in 2023, which is about 23% of all temporary policies.
-Other popular uses include sharing the driving on a road trip, moving house with a borrowed van, letting someone else drive your car for a day, and learner drivers practising in a family member's car.
+Other common reasons include sharing the driving on a road trip, moving house with a borrowed van, letting someone else drive your car for a day, and learner drivers practising in a family member's car.

 Day insurance does cost more per day than an annual policy would.
 But if you only need cover for a short time, it can work out much cheaper than paying for a whole year of insurance you won't use.